stevenrskelton/stevenrskelton.github.io/_posts/2014-11-15-dom-manipulation-using-web-components.md

 ordering based on the current runtime state?
 Since `<content>` relies on fixed CSS selectors, we need to look to JavaScript to gain flexibility.

-Sidestepping `content`, we can directly reference the inlined DOM of a Polymer web component using Javascript’s new [this.querySelectorAll](https://developer.mozilla.org/en/docs/Web/API/Document.querySelectorAll), or simply using `this.children`.
+Sidestepping `content`, we can directly reference the inlined DOM of a Polymer web component using JavaScript’s new [this.querySelectorAll](https://developer.mozilla.org/en/docs/Web/API/Document.querySelectorAll), or simply using `this.children`.
 Any elements defined within the web component are in its [Shadow DOM](http://www.w3.org/TR/shadow-dom/), so are children of `this.shadowRoot`.